jurobystricky/Netgear-A6210/README.md

 http://cdn-cw.mediatek.com/Downloads/linux/MT7612U_DPO_LinuxSTA_3.0.0.1_20140718.tar.bz2

 This is work in progress.
 The driver is functional.
 However, there are still several issues that need to be addressed.
-In particular, hot-unplugging will hang the system.
-In order to unplug the USB dongle, you need to stop the networking first.
-You can do this either via GUI or from the command line:
+In particular, hot-unplugging may cause the network manager to segfault.
+After plugging the dongle back in, you may need to restart the manager:

-    $ sudo ifconfig wlan0 down

-or

-    $ sudo ifconfig eth0 down
+    $ sudo service network-manager restart